zpauly/GitHub_Android/README.md

 # GitHub_Android
-A simple client for GitHub
+A simple client for GitHub.